 The students in the inaugural class of Accelerando were asked to reflect on what their first year in the program has meant to them.
 Here's what they had to say:

-— Aalia, flutist, tenth grade
+— Aalia, flutist, twelfth grade

 My first year of Accelerando was very challenging.
 I did many activities that pushed me, but also made me a better musician.
 I was in the Music City Youth Orchestra, the W.O.
 Smith School’s Strings Smith orchestra, I took music theory lessons at Blair School of Music, and I took private lessons from Ms. Jessica Blackwell.
 All of these activities helped me improve as a musician.